TUDelft-books/CSBB-textbook/book/Quarter1/Week1_1.md

 ### Individual

-Reflection on grouproles, the expertise you bring in the team, and writing Individual learning goals for the minor. (½ page minimum)
+Reflection on group roles, the expertise you bring in the team, and writing Individual learning goals for the minor. (½ page minimum)

 ## References